standardebooks/manual/10-art-and-images.rst

 -	`Met Museum <https://www.metmuseum.org/art/collection/search?showOnly=withImage%7CopenAccess&material=Paintings>`__ (CC0 items have an “OA Public Domain” icon under the picture, which leads to the Met's Open Access Initiative page that clarifies a CC0 license.)

+..
--	`National Museum Sweden <https://www.nationalmuseum.se/en/explore-art-and-design/images/free-images>`__ (CC-PD items have the CC-PD mark in the lower left of the item’s detail view.)
+	At one time, National Musuem Sweden had items marked with the CC-PD mark, but later switched to claiming copyright on previously PD images - while at the same time conflicting with PD license information they provided to Wikimedia for the exact same images.
+They appear very unreliable when it comes to licensing practices therefore they are banned as a source. `National Museum Sweden <https://www.nationalmuseum.se/en/explore-art-and-design/images/free-images>`__ (CC-PD items have the CC-PD mark in the lower left of the item’s detail view.)

 -	`Minneapolis Institute of Art <https://collections.artsmia.org/>`__ (Public domain items are listed as such under “Rights.”)